Common Mistakes Self-Employed Taxpayers Make

 Meeting this requirement is usually a tough task for self-employed individuals who get several 1099s for services provided and are required to make quarterly estimated tax payments.
 A taxpayer may discard a 1099 form accidentally or mix it with the incorrect pile of papers.
-Arranging all the forms in an orderly manner is, therefore, crucial.
+Arranging all the forms in an orderly manner is, therefore, crucial in paying the right amount of taxes as a self-employed person.
 Getting tax debt help can enable a self-employed taxpayer, who has accumulated a tax debt due to omitting some sources of income, to devise an effective solution for paying off the debt.

 Reporting Incorrect Financial Account Information

 Providing information from financial institutions like banks and brokerage companies is another potential pitfall.
 The IRS requires taxpayers to provide accurate information on their asset gains and losses.
 It also requires them to report shares and interest on their returns.
 Missing or getting a single digit wrong when reporting this sensitive information may result in serious IRS problems.